 Our sister organization, the American Nonsmokers' Rights Foundation (ANR Foundation), is a non-lobbying, educational nonprofit organization (501 (c) 3), which creates comprehensive programs for youth of all ages on issues of smoking prevention, the benefits of smokefree air, and the right to breathe smokefree air.
 It provides educational resources for schools, health departments, medical organizations, and others interested in the issues surrounding smoking and secondhand smoke.
 Our goals are to raise a smokefree generation that rejects tobacco use and tobacco industry manipulation and interference tactics, and to educate the community about the health effects of secondhand smoke and the benefits of smokefree environments.
 We provide educational materials and training seminars for youth and adults to aid in the quest for a smokefree environment.

 The ANR Foundation is the only national repository of local tobacco-related ordinances and regulations in the United States.
 Our U.S. Tobacco Control Laws Database© serves as a key resource for researchers and media outlets which use our data to document trends and research the effectiveness of tobacco-related legislation.
-There are more than 10,000 ordinances in the current collection and more than 65,000 pages of laws in total.
+There are more than 15,000 ordinances in the current collection in more than 5000 places.
 Each quarter, ANR Foundation staff creates numerous lists, charts, and maps to illustrate the trend toward smokefree air.
-The lists and maps pages on our website receive more than 21,500 hits per month, and make ANR Foundation the go-to source for tobacco control laws data.
-At least 194 peer-reviewed journal articles and/or reports have cited the Database since 2000 including five NCI monographs and three Surgeon's General Reports which have used the ANR Foundation data as a primary data source.
+The lists and maps pages on our website are some of our most popular and make ANR Foundation the go-to source for tobacco control laws data.
+The Tobacco Control Laws data have been used in more than 350 peer-reviewed journal articles, studies, and/or reports, and in multiple NCI monographs and Surgeon Generals' Reports.